-Ambedkar Jayanti is a regional holiday always observed on 14 April.
+Ambedkar Jayanti is a regional holiday in India that is always observed on 14 April.

-It is a public holiday in the following states: Andhra Pradesh, Bihar, Gujarat,Haryana, Himachal Pradesh, Jammu and Kashmir, Karnataka, Kerala, Maharashtra, Odisha, Rajasthan, Sikkim, Tamil Nadu, Telangana, Uttar Pradesh, Uttarakhand, West Bengal.
+In 2017, Ambedkar Jayanti is a public holiday in the following Indian states: Andhra Pradesh, Bihar, Chhattisgarh, Goa, Gujarat,Haryana, Himachal Pradesh, Jammu and Kashmir, Karnataka, Kerala, Maharashtra, Odisha, Punjab, Rajasthan, Tamil Nadu, Telangana, Uttar Pradesh, Uttarakhand, West Bengal.

 Please note that in some states, not all companies and organisations will observe it as a holiday.

 In the Indian state of Uttar Pradesh, 6 December, the date of Dr. Ambedkar's death, is a public holiday.
 In 2017, it was announced that the public holiday would be cancelled.

 Ambedkar Jayanti is celebrated to mark the birthday of Dr. Babasaheb Ambedkar, an Indian jurist, politician, philosopher, anthropologist, historian and economist who was the principal architect of the Constitution of India.